AndrewCRMartin/chrootperl/README.md

 Note that you must have sudo permissions to do `chmod` and `chown` and will be prompted for your password.

-You can then install the program in /usr/local/bin/ by typing
+You can then install the program in `$DEST` by typing

     make install